CyberShadow/btdu/README.md

 Run `btdu --help` for more usage information.

+### Sampling options

+`--expert` collects additional metrics; `--physical` switches the addressing mode from logical to physical, causing btdu to measure physical disk space.

+Use `--prefer=PATTERN` and `--ignore=PATTERN` to control which path represents shared extents.
+Patterns use glob syntax (`*`, `**`, etc.) as absolute paths from the filesystem root.
+Example: `--prefer=/data/.snapshots`

+`--max-samples`, `--max-time`, and `--min-resolution` control when btdu stops sampling (and, in headless mode, exits).

-See [CONCEPTS.md](CONCEPTS.md) for information about some btdu / btrfs concepts, such as represented / exclusive / shared size.
+See [CONCEPTS.md](CONCEPTS.md) for more information about btdu / btrfs concepts, such as represented / exclusive / shared size.

 ### Headless mode